smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 ### First Interactive Installation Prompt Screen

 The following installation prompt screen example shows the default values that appear on the first prompt screen displayed as the SMASETUP command is executed to install a new LSAM.
+(The Source Library name is just an example of a possible name and is not necessarily the actual name of the installation library as it varies throughout the lifetime of a give LSAM version such as 23.1.)

 #### SMASETUP Initial Prompt Screen
 ```
 SMASETR1              Install/Upgrade IBM i Agent (LSAM)              00/00/00
-USERNAME               Installing version: 21.1                       00:00:00
+USERNAME               Installing version: 23.1                       00:00:00
  Type options and press Enter to continue.
  SMA now recommends to NOT share the SMAGPL or QGPL library.
-Installation source library . : LI211043B
+Installation source library . : LI231014
 Use alternate environment name: *NO           *YES, *NO=use default
 SMAGPL alternate library name : SMAGPL        For PTF tools (do NOT use QGPL)
 LSAM environment tools library: SMAGPL        SMAGPL, QGPL, test library